 Conducting Business in Countries Prone to Political Instability, Corruption and Civil Unrest SMi conducts business in countries which are prone to political instability, corruption and civil unrest.
 Any of these could lead to a negative impact on SMi's revenue and cash flow if they affect the business in any way.

-Geographic Revenue Concentration A significant amount of SMi's revenue is generated in the province of Quebec.
+Geographic Revenue Concentration

+A significant amount of SMi's revenue is generated in the province of Quebec.
 SMi's business could be impacted if the Province of Quebec is affected by a prolonged period of stagnant or contracting economic activity; significant or prolonged bad weather or; the implementation of regulations which significantly impacts the industry in which the SMi operates, to name a few.

-Quebec's Regulatory Environment As a result of the unethical business practices of certain construction and engineering firms in Quebec, and the Charbonneau Inquiry which followed, certain regulations have been put in place to deter and prevent unethical business practices, specifically the need for Autorité des marchés financiers (" AMF ") certification to bid on public projects larger than \$10 million in size.
-If SMi is not able to meet the requirements regulators have put in place it could have an impact on its business.
-SMi currently does not bid on public projects greater than \$10 million in size.
-Therefore, AMF certification is not critical to its business.
-Notwithstanding the foregoing, SMi has applied for AMF certification and feels strongly that they will be granted the certification when the AMF begins to grant certifications to construction and engineering firms in Quebec.
-A failure to obtain such certificate could limit SMi's future growth.
-Balance Sheet SMi needs to maintain a healthy balance sheet in order to continue to bid and be awarded larger contracts as many larger contracts require performance guarantees or letters of credit.
+Quebec's Regulatory Environment As a result of the unethical business practices of certain construction and engineering firms in Quebec, and the Charbonneau Inquiry which followed, certain regulations have been put in place to deter and prevent unethical business practices, specifically the need for Autorité des marchés financiers ("AMF") certification to bid on public projects larger than \$10 million in size.
+Although SMi is currently approved to bid on this work, if it is not able to meet the requirements regulators have put in place it could have an impact on its business.

+Balance Sheet

+SMi needs to maintain a healthy balance sheet in order to continue to bid and be awarded larger contracts as many larger contracts require performance guarantees or letters of credit.
 A decline in credit worthiness could affect its ability to obtain these financial instruments which in turn could affect its ability to generate new revenue.
+SMi also needs to ensure that it collects its accounts receivable in a consistent and timely manner or it risks having working capital issues due to the nature of its business and the fact that their revolving credit facility uses accounts receivable as a borrowing base.
+An increase in day's sales outstanding can impact both the cash flows of the business and its borrowing base on its credit facility both of which could have an impact on distributions to Alaris.

-Unethical behavior by Consortium Partners SMi periodically bids on projects as a part of a consortium.
+Unethical behavior by Consortium Partners

+SMi periodically bids on projects as a part of a consortium.
 If any member of the consortium partakes in unethical business practices, or is accused of corruption of any kind, it could have a negative effect on SMi's reputation as well as its financial position.

-Failure to replace legacy contracts SMi relies on revenues generated from long term contracts to fund the operations of SMi as well as the distributions payable to Alaris.
+Failure to replace legacy contracts

+SMi relies on revenues generated from long term contracts to fund the operations of SMi as well as the distributions payable to Alaris.
 New contracts to replace this legacy revenues are sought out and entered into frequently.
 However, if SMi fails to replace the revenue from a significant legacy contract following its completion or termination it could affect its ability to fund the distribution payable to Alaris, as well as other commitments and operations.